 History of search and leadership excellence

-- Dayton joined Spencer Stuart in 1979 and three years later became manager of the firm's New York and Stamford offices.
+- Three years after Dayton joined Spencer Stuart, he became manager of the firm's New York and Stamford offices.
 In 1987, he was elected chief executive of the firm and in 1993, became the first CEO in the firm's history to be re-elected to a third term.
 He served as chairman of the firm from 2003 to 2006, having served as joint chairman for the previous four years.

 - He is a frequent commentator on key trends and issues affecting CEOs and boards, both in the United States and internationally.
 In 2000, Oxford University Press published a book, titled CEO Succession, which Dayton co-authored.

 - Dayton draws from direct board experience for client work, having served for 30 years on the board of the American Business Conference, an organization that includes the CEOs of emerging growth companies.
-He currently serves on the international board of the Juvenile Diabetes Research Foundation and recently chaired the Talent & Compensation Committee.
-Beginning September 2018, he will serve on the board of the National Endowment for Democracy in Washington, DC.
-After 20 years, he has stepped down as a director of Project HOPE, a leading healthcare foundation based in Washington, D.C., and received a lifetime achievement award.
+He currently serves on the Nominating and Governance Committee of the Juvenile Diabetes Research Foundation board, and formerly chaired the Talent & Compensation Committee.
+Beginning September 2018, he joined the board of the National Endowment for Democracy in Washington, DC.
+After 20 years, he stepped down as a director of Project HOPE and received a lifetime achievement award.
+Project HOPE is a leading healthcare foundation based in Washington, D.C.
 He previously served seven years on the board of Advanced Tissue Sciences, a NASDAQ biotech company.

 - Before joining Spencer Stuart, Dayton was a principal of an executive search firm located in Washington, D.C.
 Additionally, his military career included two years as gunnery officer on a U.S. Navy destroyer followed by a tour in Vietnam, where he served with distinction as officer in charge of a swift boat in the Mekong Delta.